 From his albums?
 (She sings:) "Baby don't cry/I am going round the world/spreading the message/I am going round the world..."
 Well I think that's one of the songs that he loved.
-Because when he would leave for a tour, that's the song that he would sing to us, especially when he was gonna go for like six months or so.
+Because when he would leave for a tour, that's the song that he would sing to us, especially when he was gonna go for like of your father as a father?